Belle (Disney character): Creation and writing

-After the success of Disney's first feature-length animated film, Snow White and the Seven Dwarfs (1937), Walt Disney himself had attempted to adapt the "Beauty and the Beast" fairy tale several times, notably during the 1930s and 1950s.
-The project was shelved due to challenges encountered adapting the fairy tale's static main characters and plot, and Walt Disney was particularly wary about animating Belle's imprisonment.
+After the success of Disney's first feature-length animated film, Snow White and the Seven Dwarfs (1937), Walt Disney himself had attempted to adapt the "Beauty and the Beast" fairy tale several times.
+The project was shelved due to challenges encountered translating the fairy tale's static main characters and plot to film, and Walt Disney was particularly wary about animating Belle's imprisonment.
 Inspired by the success of 1989's The Little Mermaid, Disney chairman Jeffrey Katzenberg greenlit another attempt at adapting the story under director Richard Purdum.
 However, Katzenberg was dissatisfied with Purdum's dark, somber interpretation, and ordered that the film be completely reworked into a musical starring a strong heroine, similar to The Little Mermaid.
 Largely fueled by some critics' condemnation of Ariel's characterization in The Little Mermaid, Disney encouraged a "feminist twist" on the "Beauty and the Beast" story.
-After hearing some of her ideas about Belle during a story meeting, Katzenberg hired screenwriter Linda Woolverton to write the film's screenplay.
+After hearing some of her ideas about Belle in a story meeting, Katzenberg hired screenwriter Linda Woolverton to write the film's screenplay.

 Screenwriter Linda Woolverton based Belle on actress Katherine Hepburn's performance in Little Women (1933).

 Woolverton is credited with creating the character.
 She felt Disney had typically portrayed their female leads as victims, with Belle's lack of agency in early drafts of the script proving contentious among the film's writers.
 While the studio still wanted Beauty and the Beast to evoke their classic films, the writers by contrast envisioned Belle as "a woman that was ahead of her time".
 As the first woman to write a feature-length animated film for Disney, Woolverton decided to use Belle as an opportunity to create a female character who would ultimately be better received than Disney's previous princesses, specifically Ariel.
 Aware of the daunting responsibility due to the mermaid's popularity, Woolverton fought relentlessly to create "a new kind of Disney heroine".
 Inspired by the women's rights movement, the screenwriter conceived Belle as a brave yet book smart feminist to avoid creating an "insipid" princess.
 She believed contemporary audiences would not relate to Belle unless she was updated to reflect modern times, but incorporated fairy tale elements so she would still seem plausible in her environment.
 Refusing to watch Jean Cocteau's 1946 film adaptation of the fairy tale, Woolverton instead based Belle on actress Katharine Hepburn's portrayal of Jo March in the 1933 film adaptation of Louisa May Alcott's novel Little Women.